 - Creation of a “safe zone” for open communication

-In our development and facilitation of family meetings for a number of our clients, Truepoint Capital has seen these benefits in action for families of many different types and situations.
+In our development and facilitation of family meetings for a number of our clients, Truepoint Wealth Counsel has seen these benefits in action for families of many different types and situations.

 Strong families are not built overnight.
 Therefore, it is important to continually nurture your family’s bond.
 It’s a long-term process and takes a great deal of perseverance.
 But no matter your family’s values and wealth management priorities, the ideas put forth by Dr. Hausner and Jay Hughes offer solid guidance to increase the strength of the bonds that hold you together.